Manila Nomads Sports Club

+Nomads' connection with the sport of cricket is also evident, as the first games date back during the years of the club's foundation.
+Like rugby, the club is also one of its major promoters and developers in the Philippines and when the Philippine Cricket Association was established in June 1999, it had its official base at the Nomads headquarters in Merville before the club moved out.
+Its team, the Nomads Cricket Team became a three-time National Cricket Champion in 2013.

 History

-The Manila Nomads Sports Club was founded in 1914 by members of the Manila Club which primarily is a club for Britons and the oldest existing club in the country.
-James Walker Cairns, who was born in Scotland in 1870 was the first president of the sports club.
-Cairns served the position from 1914 to 1934.
-The FIFA Book of Record, lists the football team of Manila Nomads as the first Philippine Football Champion, winning the local league in 1914.
+Manila Nomads Sports Club was founded in 1914 by members of the Manila Club which primarily was a club for Britons and the oldest existing club in the country.
+James Walker Cairns, who was born in Scotland in 1870 was the first president of the sports club and served the position from 1914 to 1934.
+The FIFA Book of Record, lists the football team of Manila Nomads as one of the first Philippine Football Champion, winning the local league in 1914, the same year of its foundation and pioneered football in the country.
 The initial site of the club was built near the Manila Club on the corner of Marquins de Comillas and Padre Faura next to the Paco Cemetery.
 World War II interrupted the activities of the club.

 The facilities of the Manila Club were destroyed during the Liberation of Manila.
-After the war the Nomads used the grounds for their activities and were involved with the rebuilding of the Manila Club which is now occupied by the Philippine Charity Sweepstakes Office.
+After the war the Nomads used the grounds for their activities and were involved with the rebuilding of the Manila Club, which is now occupied by the Philippine Charity Sweepstakes Office.
 It was proposed for the Manila Club and Manila Nomads to be merged but did not push through with the plan after members decided on the matter during a general meeting of the Manila Club.

-On 14 January 1949, the Nomads Sports Club was registered as a non-profit corporation in accordance to Philippine law.
+On 14 January 1949, the Nomads Sports Club was registered as a non-profit corporation in accordance to the Philippine law.
 In 1949/50, a new ground and clubhouse of the Nomads was constructed in Makati, near the corner of current Pasay Road and EDSA.
 In the 1960s, the club looked for another location after an offer to sell the property to the club was declined by the Board of Directors of the Nomads.